hiatus/snc/doc/PROTOCOL.md

 Protocol
 ========
-This document describes `snc`'s inner workings.
+This document describes how `snc` works internally so that it feels safer to use for those who want a TLDR instead of going through the source code.

 Algorithms
 ----------
 ### **AES** ###
 For encryption, `snc` utilizes Rijndael, the AES (Advanced Encryption Standard).
 The code is a clone of [my own AES implementation](https://github.com/hiatus/aes).
-The default key size is set to 256, but it can be safely altered due to the usage of SHA3, which provides flexible digest length.
+The default key size is set to 128 as it provides better performance.
+The key size can be safely altered to 192 or 256 bits, but it should be noted that bigger isn't necessarily better; larger AES key sizes exist mostly due to regulations, not because they are harder to break.
+128 bits are more than enough for today's technology.
+That being said, the AES key size can be changed in `src/include/aes.h`.

 ### **SHA3** ###
-The SHA3 algorithm is used for key hashing as it allows for flexible digest length.
-Because of this, the AES key size can be altered in `src/include/aes.h` without any further adjustments.
+The SHA3 algorithm is used for key hashing as it allows for flexible digest length and thus enabling the AES key size to be changed without further changes to the source code.

 ### **CRC32** ###
 CRC32 is used for packet integrity checking.